cdktf/cdktf-provider-google/docs/computeForwardingRule.python.md

 An optional prefix to the service name for this Forwarding Rule.

-If specified, the prefix is the first label of the fully qualified service name.
-The label must be 1-63 characters long, and comply with [RFC1035](https://www.ietf.org/rfc/rfc1035.txt).
-Specifically, the label must be 1-63 characters long and match the regular expression `[a-z]([-a-z0-9]*[a-z0-9])?` which means the first character must be a lowercase letter, and all following characters must be a dash, lowercase letter, or digit, except the last character, which cannot be a dash.
-This field is only used for internal load balancing.
+If specified, will be the first label of the fully qualified service name.

+The label must be 1-63 characters long, and comply with RFC1035.
+Specifically, the label must be 1-63 characters long and match the regular expression '[a-z](%5B-a-z0-9%5D*%5Ba-z0-9%5D)?' which means the first character must be a lowercase letter, and all following characters must be a dash, lowercase letter, or digit, except the last character, which cannot be a dash.

+This field is only used for INTERNAL load balancing.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.63.1/docs/resources/compute_forwarding_rule#service_label ComputeForwardingRule#service_label}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.64.0/docs/resources/compute_forwarding_rule#service_label ComputeForwardingRule#service_label}

+---

+##### `source_ip_ranges`<sup>Optional</sup> <a name="source_ip_ranges" id="@cdktf/provider-google.computeForwardingRule.ComputeForwardingRule.Initializer.parameter.sourceIpRanges"></a>

+- *Type:* typing.List[str]

+If not empty, this Forwarding Rule will only forward the traffic when the source IP address matches one of the IP addresses or CIDR ranges set here.

+Note that a Forwarding Rule can only have up to 64 source IP ranges, and this field can only be used with a regional Forwarding Rule whose scheme is EXTERNAL.
+Each sourceIpRange entry should be either an IP address (for example, 1.2.3.4) or a CIDR range (for example, 1.2.3.0/24).

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.64.0/docs/resources/compute_forwarding_rule#source_ip_ranges ComputeForwardingRule#source_ip_ranges}

 ---